 I.2.2.
-R-Parity and the lightest supersymmetric particle: As a consequence of B-L invariance, the MSSM possesses a multiplicative R-parity invariance, where $R = (-1)^{3(B-L)+2S}$ for a particle of spin S [34].
+R-Parity and the lightest supersymmetric particle: As a consequence of B-L invariance, the MSSM possesses a multiplicative R-parity invariance, where $R = (-1)^{3(B-L)+2S}$ for a particle of spin S [45].
 Note that this implies that all the ordinary Standard Model particles have even R parity, whereas the corresponding supersymmetric partners have odd R parity.
 The conservation of R parity in scattering and decay processes has a crucial impact on supersymmetric phenomenology.
 For example, starting from an initial state involving ordinary (Reven) particles, it follows that supersymmetric particles must be produced in pairs.
 In general, these particles are highly unstable and decay into lighter states.
 However, R-parity invariance also implies that the lightest supersymmetric particle (LSP) is absolutely stable, and must eventually be produced at the end of a decay chain initiated by the decay of a heavy unstable supersymmetric particle.

-In order to be consistent with cosmological constraints, a stable LSP is almost certainly electrically and color neutral [35].
-(There are some model circumstances in which a colored gluino LSP is allowed [36], but we do not consider this possibility further here.)
+In order to be consistent with cosmological constraints, a stable LSP is almost certainly electrically and color neutral [46].
+(There are some model circumstances in which a colored gluino LSP is allowed [47], but we do not consider this possibility further here.)
 Consequently, the LSP in an R-parity-conserving theory is weakly interacting with ordinary matter, i.e., it behaves like a stable heavy neutrino and will escape collider detectors without being directly observed.
 Thus, the canonical signature for conventional R-parity-conserving supersymmetric theories is missing (transverse) energy, due to the escape of the LSP.
-Moreover, the LSP is a prime candidate for "cold dark matter" [13], an important component of the non-baryonic dark matter that is required in many models of cosmology and galaxy formation [37].
+Moreover, the LSP is a prime candidate for cold dark matter [15], an important component of the non-baryonic dark matter that is required in many models of cosmology and galaxy formation [48].
 Further aspects of dark matter can be found in Ref.
-[38].
+49.

 I.2.3.
 The goldstino and gravitino: In the MSSM, supersymmetry breaking is accomplished by including the most general renormalizable soft-supersymmetry-breaking terms consistent with the $SU(3) \times SU(2) \times U(1)$ gauge symmetry and R-parity invariance.
 These terms parameterize our ignorance of the fundamental mechanism of supersymmetry breaking.
-If supersymmetry breaking occurs spontaneously, then a massless Goldstone fermion called the goldstino (\widetilde{G}) must exist.
-The goldstino would then be the LSP and could play an important role in supersymmetric phenomenology [39].
-However, the goldstino is a physical degree of freedom only in models of spontaneously-broken global supersymmetry.
-If supersymmetry is a local symmetry, then the theory must incorporate gravity; the resulting theory is called supergravity [40].
-In models of spontaneously-broken supergravity, the goldstino is "absorbed" by the gravitino $(\tilde{g}{3/2})$, the spin-3/2 partner of the graviton [41].
+If supersymmetry breaking occurs spontaneously, then a massless Goldstone fermion called the goldstino $(\tilde{G}{1/2})$ must exist.
+The goldstino would then be the LSP, and could play an important role in supersymmetric phenomenology [50].
+However, the goldstino degrees of freedom are physical only in models of spontaneously-broken global supersymmetry.
+If supersymmetry is a local symmetry, then the theory must incorporate gravity; the resulting theory is called supergravity [51].
+In models of spontaneously-broken supergravity, the goldstino is "absorbed" by the gravitino (\widetilde{G}) [sometimes called $\widetilde{g}{3/2}$ in the older literature], the spin-3/2 superpartner of the graviton [52].
 By this super-Higgs mechanism, the goldstino is removed from the physical spectrum and the gravitino acquires a mass $(m{3/2})$.
+In processes with center-of-mass energy $E \gg m{3/2}$, the goldstinogravitino equivalence theorem [53] states that the interactions of the helicity $\pm \frac{1}{2}$ gravitino (whose properties approximate those of the goldstino) dominate those of the helicity $\pm \frac{3}{2}$ gravitino.